 You can at any point split the individual documents by their headings up into multiple documents, or merge multiple documents into a single document.
 This makes it easier to use variations of the Snowflake method for writing.
-You can start by writing larger structure-focused documents, like for instance one document per act, and later effortlessly split these up into chapters or scenes.
+You can start by writing larger structure-focused documents, like for instance one document per act, and later effortlessly split these up into individual chapter or scene documents.